bennnyys/Ben-Meier/index.md

 - Dallas, TX
 - [LinkedIn](https://www.linkedin.com/in/meierbenjamin/)

-## Summary
-A data scientist passionate about environmental and socioeconomic issues.
-I have 5 years of experience working with data to inform economic research and financial regulation.
-I look forward to new experiences that align with my passions.

 ## Education

 **Master of Information and Data Science, University of California, Berkeley	  2022 – Present**